-- Exercise also plays a very important role in improving our emotional health as it releases endorphins (happy chemicals in the brain) that are responsible for us to feel good and happy.
+Suggestions: Exercise need not be hardcore since day 1.
+You can take it slow – start with a 20-minute brisk walk and move that up to more complex workouts like running, yoga, aerobics, etc. Exercise also plays a very important role in mental health as it releases endorphins (happy chemicals in the brain).
+Endorphins are responsible for us to feel good and happy.

 This is the kind of surgery that would help you lose weight.
 The result would be that the digestive system will be altered along with your stomach – this will limit and restrict how much you will be able to eat.
 Many people consider this surgery as a plausible method regarding how to reverse type 2 diabetes while others find it risky.
 Researchers have been singing praises for the 75% success rate of this surgery as 3/4th of the people see a reversal in their symptoms